fmjohnson97/LM/README.md

 # LM
 Code for the LM project collaboration

+It may be helpful to install this git repo for the maze code: https://github.com/MattChanTK/gym-maze.

 Required Packages: Quandl, Gym, Pygame, Pandas, Sklearn, Torchvision, Pytorch, Tqdm, Scipy

 Optional Packages: Comet_ml